Marc Lore Uses AI and Blood Tests for Meals

 What happened

-According to Business Insider, Marc Lore said on Semafor's podcast that he has relied on artificial intelligence plus a blood test to direct every non-restaurant meal for the past year.
-Business Insider reports Lore said, "When I'm not eating at a restaurant, every meal I eat is AI-directed."
-Business Insider reports the model planned his breakfasts, lunches, and dinners and, per Lore, "was able to keep me healthy, and keep my blood biomarkers in check."
-Business Insider reports Lore said he hopes to roll out a beta test of the model at Wonder food halls this fall.
-Business Insider reports Wonder has opened roughly 120 locations and has acquired Grubhub and Blue Apron; Business Insider writes that Wonder did not respond to a request for comment.
+According to Business Insider, Lore said on Semafor's podcast that for the past year, every meal he eats outside restaurants has been AI-directed: "When I'm not eating at a restaurant, every meal I eat is AI-directed."
+He said the system draws on his blood test results and biomarkers to plan his breakfasts, lunches, and dinners and has "kept me healthy."
+Lore said he hopes to roll out a public beta of the approach at Wonder food halls this fall.
+Business Insider reports Wonder has opened roughly 120 locations and has acquired Grubhub and Blue Apron; Wonder did not respond to Business Insider's request for comment.
+In earlier interviews, including a Fast Company Rapid Response conversation, Lore described feeding his blood work, Oura ring data, and glucose monitoring into an AI system that assigns him meals based on health goals and rated food preferences, and Nation's Restaurant News reported last year that Wonder was developing an app to visit customers' homes, run blood tests, and generate personalized weekly meal plans.

 What to watch